Scoring - Team Position Points

 -

-Lisa Kautzman commented
+Lisa Kautzman

 In the player stats, add receptions, receiving yards and receiving TDs to the RBs and add rushing yards and rushing TDs to the QBs, WRs and TEs.